US-1 Trucks: Action accessories

 The pivoting launching gantry folds down horizontally, in line with the roadway, in order to engage with a missile loaded on a flatbed trailer as it is reversed towards it.
 In this position the launch gantry engages with the hollow missile and as the trailer backs further the gantry pivots to bring the missile to the upright position.
 Missiles are normally white with a gray cap but a few rare examples are known to have red caps.

 The gantry is a very delicate white plastic molding and many found today have broken pivot arms.
 It is a great shame that there was not more than one batch of this set produced for as we have seen earlier, Tyco never held back on making 'improvements' where they identified a design fault or weakness.
 It is a miracle that any of these launchers have survived unbroken at all and today all will need handling very carefully.
 This accessory was exclusive to the GI Joe set and was never available separately.

 The Pick Up Track for Disabled Car was another item that could only be obtained in a set, but this was exclusive to 'Highway Wrecker'.
 It is a short single straight track with a switch on the side to permit the Disabled Firebird to be picked up or dropped off.
-At the far end was a phone booth made of two oblong triangular plastic moldings that joined together to form the shape around which stickers were applied.
+At the far end was a phone booth made of two oblong triangular plastic moldings that joined to form the shape around which stickers were applied.

 The Pick Up Track is rare and highly sought after, commanding ridiculous prices on Internet auction houses, where they turn up surprisingly often.
 However, this track was accompanied by an orange Billboard that carries an orange and red 'Shell Road Service' poster in the form of a sticker.
 This is molded in one piece with a solid representation of the latticework supporting the narrow platform in front of the poster, which features an image of the US-1 Wrecker.
 This billboard is extremely hard to find and rarely turns up, however the same molding in a similar color appeared carrying an advert for Pasta in a 1983 Tyco Model Railroad Chef Boyardee promotional set.

 Garage type buildings appeared in different colors, with different signs to serve as three differently purposed buildings, all with road access: